albertfgu/diffwave-sashimi/README.md

 ### SaShiMi+DiffWave small
 Experiment folder: `exp/unet_d64_n6_pool_2_expand2_ff2_T200_betaT0.02_uncond/`

+## WaveNet

+The WaveNet backbone provided in the parent fork had a [small]() [bug]() where it used `x += y` instead of `x = x + y`.
+This can cause a difficult-to-trace error in some PyTorch + environment combinations (but sometimes it works; I never figured out when it's ok).
+These two lines are fixed in the main branch of this repo.

+However, for some reason when models are *trained using the wrong version* and *loaded using the correct version*, the model runs fine but produces inconsistent outputs, even in inference mode (i.e. generation produces static noise).
+So this branch for reproducing the checkpoints uses the incorrect version of these two lines.
+**If anyone knows why this happens, I would love to know!
+Shoot me an email or file an Issue!**

 ### (WaveNet)+DiffWave large
 Experiment folder: `exp/wnet_h256_d36_T200_betaT0.02_uncond/`
 Config: `config_wavenet_large.json`

+Notes:
+The fully trained model (1000000 steps) is the original checkpoint from the original repo philsyn/DiffWave-unconditional The checkpoint at 500000 steps is our version trained from scratch.
+These should both be compatible with this codebase (e.g. generation works with both), but for some reason the original `checkpoint/1000000.pkl` file is much smaller than our `checkpoint/500000.pkl`.
+I don't remember if I changed anything in the code to cause this; perhaps it could also be differences in PyTorch or versions or environments?

 ### (WaveNet)+DiffWave small
 Experiment folder: `exp/wnet_h128_d30_T200_betaT0.02_uncond/`

+Generate: `python distributed_inference.py -c config_wavenet_small.json -n 16 -b 16 --ckpt_iter max`

 ### Checkpoints